This post may contain affiliate links. Please read our disclosure policy.

 - Pick the meat from the cooked chicken and roughly cut up and set aside.

-- In a large dry skillet pan over medium high cook orzo until lightly browned; about 3 minutes stirring frequently.
+- In a large dry skillet pan over medium high heat, cook orzo until lightly browned; about 3 minutes stirring frequently.

 - Remove browned orzo to a bowl and add oil to hot pan.